tudelft3d/val3dity/docs/faq.rst

 The property ``"validity"`` is used to report whether the file is 100% valid, or not.
-If it's invalid, then ``"all_errors"`` lists all the error codes present in the input file (the list is empty if the file is valid.
+If it's invalid, then ``"all_errors"`` lists all the error codes present in the input file (the list is empty if the file is valid).

 ``"dataset_errors"`` lists all the errors related to the input file (errors 9xx).